dixonliang/CS410CourseProject/README.md

 maincode.py - The main source code

+video_demo.ipynb - The demo code / output that was used for the YouTube video tutorial

 demo.ipynb - Empty demo code in Jupyter Notebook

 team1_sentiment.png - Example sentiment bar chart for Team 1 (new file will be saved down if main code is run)